The Anabolic Window: Fact or Fiction?

 Protein Before Sleep: The Game Changer

 While post-workout protein timing is overrated, pre-sleep protein is underrated.
-Multiple studies show significant benefits:[8,9]
+Multiple studies show significant benefits from consuming protein before bed.

 Why Casein?